selfishprimate/curated-design-resources/README.md

 ## Articles

-_The curated articles about web design, mobile design, and user experience design!_
+_The best articles about web design, mobile design, and user experience design!_

 - [How We Hold Our Gadgets?](https://alistapart.com/article/how-we-hold-our-gadgets/): Where do hands and fingers fall on the device?
 - [Mobile Context Model](http://www.giantant.com/output/mobile_context_model.pdf): A heuristic guide for mobile design.